jonathanagustin/ai-develop/README.md

 AI-Develop is a pre-configured AI development environment.

-This minimal, lightweight environment uses a miniconda image and installs popular Python libraries and tools for AI, machine learning, and data science projects.
+This minimal, lightweight environment uses a miniconda image and installs popular AI tools and libraries.

 ## Features

-- Anaconda with Python 3.10.8
+- Miniconda with Python 3.10.8
-- Python libraries for AI and data science like TensorFlow, PyTorch, pandas, matplotlib.
+- AI Python libraries like TensorFlow, PyTorch, pandas, matplotlib
-- VSCode extensions for Python development, Jupyter notebooks, and code execution.
+- VSCode extensions for Python and Jupyter
 - PEP8 autoformat on save
-- PDF export for Jupyter notebooks
+- Python notebook to PDF functionality
 - PDF viewer

 ## Use Cases